AvatarHwang/GROVER/README.md

 # Efficient Model Parallelism for GROVER

 This repository deals with model parallelism, Data+Task Model Parallelism and Task+Pipeline model parallelism for GROVER.
-To see what GROVER is, please refer [GROVER's original GitHub repository](https://github.com/tencent-ailab/grover).
+To see what is GROVER, please refer [GROVER's original GitHub repository](https://github.com/tencent-ailab/grover).

 ## Table of Contents